 I’m grateful for God’s emphasis on both sound doctrine and sound living for Christian leaders.
-That’s why Paul commanded Timothy to watch his life and doctrine closely (1 Timothy 4:16)—a Christian leader needs to back up the message of God’s Holy Word with their holy lives.
+That’s why Paul commanded Timothy to watch his life and doctrine closely (1 Timothy 4:16)—a Christian leader needs to live a holy life to back up the message of God’s holy Word.

-Unfortunately, many examples exist of leaders who may have sound doctrine on paper, but fail to live it out—to the peril of their church and their church’s gospel witness.
+Unfortunately, many leaders have sound doctrine on paper, but fail to live it out—to the peril of their church and their church’s gospel witness.
 In the oft-neglected letter of 3 John, we hear about Diotrephes, a leader causing great harm for the church he serves.
 John writes to Gaius in 3 John 9–10:

 I have written something to the church, but Diotrephes, who likes to put himself first, does not acknowledge our authority.
 So if I come, I will bring up what he is doing, talking wicked nonsense against us.
 And not content with that, he refuses to welcome the brothers, and also stops those who want to and puts them out of the church.